 Are Your Hair Strands Becoming More Fine?: Sometimes, I'll have people tell me that their hair is becoming more limp and greasy when what is really happening is that they are having some hair miniaturization (where their hair is beginning to grow in more thin and fine – usually due to AGA) and these limp, finer hairs are not able to handle the same amount of natural oils that were always there because the strands are smaller and thinner and diameter and are getting saturated and weighed down.
 In this case, I often tell people to use their conditioner before their shampoo and to be careful of using heavy products.
 You'll also need to shampoo regularly to keep the fine hair from becoming limp and sticking to your head and to keep your scalp healthy.

 Are You Avoiding Washing Your Hair For Fear More Will Fall Out?: Speaking of washing regularly, I find that it's very common when you are experiencing shedding or hair loss to think about washing your hair less often.
+It can seem logical that when you're losing tons of hair every time you wash it that you're going to think that it may be a good idea to wash it less.
+This can seriously backfire because it can make a bad situation worse.

 You must keep your scalp clean and your hair follicles unclogged to encourage healthy, thick regrowth.
 The appearance of your hair is dependent both on how much is coming out and how much is regrowing.
 You will harm your regrowth if you don't keep your scalp as clean as it needs to be.
 And, the hairs that are coming out when you shampoo were going to come out soon anyway and there's nothing you can do to stop it from coming out once it is in the resting phase.
 (It is in the phase for a few weeks before it actually sheds out.)
 So, although you may think that you're sparing yourself from loss by skipping a shampoo or two, you could be doing more long term damage than you know.